Like most Americans, I’m frustrated by the ongoing political battle between the left and the right over health care.

 Perhaps there’s something here that we can learn from and apply to the health care dilemma.

-It seems to me on the surface that in the case of Fire and Rescue we have figured out how to use the principles of subsidiarity (the organizing principle that matters ought to be solved by the smallest, lowest, most local or least centralized competent authority) to solve a very real human problem.
+It seems to me that in the case of Fire and Rescue we have figured out how to use the principles of subsidiarity (the organizing principle that matters ought to be solved by the smallest, lowest, most local, or least centralized competent authority) to solve a very real human problem.

-Frankly, I have a love-hate relationship with many social justice programs that redistribute wealth in order to provide for the needs of the lower class.
+Frankly, I have a love-hate relationship with many social justice programs that redistribute wealth.

-The intent behind them – to provide compassionate support for those in need – is very good, but in implementation they are intrinsically flawed in so many ways.
+The intent behind them – to provide compassionate support for those in need – is good, but in implementation, they are intrinsically flawed in so many ways.

-I believe that in an ideal world, we simply rely on the compassion of the local community to take on the needs of others.
+I believe that in an ideal world, we would rely on the compassion of the local community to take on the needs of others.

 But, somehow, when it comes to Fire and Rescue, we’ve figured out a way to do both — rely on local communities and provide a somewhat systematic approach, that I have never once found myself frustrated by.

 Maybe that’s just because it’s “normal” and I’ve never studied how it works.

 Or, perhaps it truly is an analogy that we’ve overlooked.